truongductri01/daily-spark/README.md

 ### Steps to use the project
 1. Generate a desire curriculum through ChatGPT
-  Using the following prompt to generate a JSON formatted curricula
+  Using the following prompt to generate a JSON-formatted curriculum
   ```
   I have a problem or project I want to solve: